svelteuidev/svelteui/apps/docs/src/pages/faq.md

 	theme: {
 		extend: {}
 	},
-	important: true, // <-- adding this line will give your tailwind classes !important by default
+	important: true, // <-- adding this line will give your Tailwind classes !important by default
 	plugins: []
 };
 ```